aapp1420/BERT-analysis/README.md

   ![Anisotropy-adjusted-self-similarity.png](bert/picture/Anisotropy-adjusted-self-similarity.png)

-  Blue line is pretrained model, x-axis is layer index y-axis is the value of corresponding value.
+  Blue line is pretrained model, x-axis is layer index and  y-axis is the value of corresponding value.